pascua28/adhell3/README.md

 # Announcement
-The generation of KPE and ELM license key is now limited only for KPP partner account. <br/>
+The generation of KPE license key is now limited only for KPP partner account. <br/>
 Therefore, if you don't already have a working license key you cannot activate Adhell3. <br/>

 # Disclaimer
 Adhell3 is merely an app that is using the Samsung Knox SDK APIs. <br/>
-In order to use these APIs, the Knox SDK and a KPE or ELM license key are needed. <br/>
+In order to use these APIs, the Knox SDK and a KPE license key are needed. <br/>
 These are Samsung's properties which are not available in this repository and therefore they need to be downloaded and obtained by the developer after accepting the agreement with by Samsung. <br/>
 I am only making adhell3 available as a source code project.
 When a developer assembles/compiles an apk from this project, the developer is then responsible for how that apk and the proprietary material it contains will be used and distributed.
 I don't take any responsibilities for any damages caused by this app. <br/>